Skip to main content

 11. The number of words per minute that you can type (see www.typingtest.com).
 You must be able to type at least 40 words per minute.
 It might seem strange that this is a requirement, but typing is an essential skill for writing code and doing research.

-I am always on the lookout for talented graduate students.
-Candidates can apply either for the master's program or PhD program here at BYU.
-Master's students receive partial financial support; doctoral students receive a stipend, partial benefits, and tuition coverage.
+I am looking talented and ambitious graduate students to join the Piccolo Lab at Brigham Young University (BYU).
+Candidates can apply either for the master's or PhD program in the Department of Biology.
+Graduate students typically receive a living stipend, partial health insurance benefit, and tuition waiver.
 Additional scholarships may also be available.

 Qualifications: Students with a background in biology, mathematics, computer science, information technology, statistics, and/or health sciences are encouraged to apply.
+Applicants must have taken at least one programming course from an accredited university.
 Information about graduate school deadlines can be found (here).

+Environment: BYU is located in Provo, Utah, nestled against the beautiful Wasatch mountain range.
+Canyons and ski resorts can be accessed within 15-60 minutes.
+Various national parks are within driving distance.
 BYU is sponsored by The Church of Jesus Christ of Latter-day Saints.
 Students need not be members of the church; however, each student must commit to abide by the university's Honor Code.
-Please contact me with any questions about what this entails.
+Please email me with any questions about what this entails.

 6. A description of any experience you have had with data analysis, software development, biomedical research, etc.